dnasko/CASC/README.md

   * `/BlastDBs` contains two BLAST databases which are used to validate CRISPR calls

   * `/bin` contains two programs: a report generator (written in Perl) and a modified version of CRT (written in Java)

+  * `/example` contains three example FASTA files to test CASC with

 ### CASC HAS ONLY ONE DEPENDENCY, and it's BLAST.
 You will need to have a local copy of BLAST installed on your machine, and have you PATH pointing to it. ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/